 In an urban area, drivers need to have a clear line of sight to the sign for at least 60m.
 In a rural area, the distance is 120m.
 Engineers consider other factors like the distance of the sign to the camera site, if people will have time to read and respond to the message before entering the detection area, where other signs are located, and making sure people using their driveways will have a clear view.

-To put a sign up, contractors work on the roadside and lay concrete foundations for the poles.
-Each sign needs 2 poles, and temporary traffic management.
+To put a sign up, contractors work on the roadside and lay concrete foundations for the pole.
+Each sign needs 1 or 2 poles, and temporary traffic management.